bennyhuo/KotlinBlogTranslation/original/M10 is out.md

 <p></p>
 {% endraw %}

-Normal functions (not marked as inline) can not have reified parameters.
-A type that does not have a run-time representation (e.g. a non-reified type parameter or a fictitious type like Nothing) can not be used as an argument for a reified type parameter.
+Normal functions (not marked as <code>inline</code>) can not have reified parameters.
+A type that does not have a run-time representation (e.g. a non-reified type parameter or a fictitious type like <code>Nothing</code>) can not be used as an argument for a reified type parameter.
 This feature is intended to simplify code in frameworks that traditionally rely on reflection, and our internal experiments show that it’s working well.
 ### Checks for declaration-site variance

-Kotlin has declaration-site variance from the very beginning, but the correspondent checks have been missing from the compiler for a long time.
-Now they are put in their place: the compiler complains if we declare a type parameter as in or out, but misuse it in the class body:
+Kotlin has  [declaration-site variance](http://kotlinlang.org/docs/reference/generics.html#declaration-site-variance)  from the very beginning, but the correspondent checks have been missing from the compiler for a long time.
+Now they are put in their place: the compiler complains if we declare a type parameter as <strong>in</strong> or <strong>out</strong>, but misuse it in the class body:

 {% raw %}
 <p></p>